Faculty

 Michelle M. Duguid, PhD

 Duguid has worked as a speaker and consultant to industry groups and academic audiences including KPMG, TD Ameritrade, Bayer, Visa, GE, SEC, Wells Fargo, NASA, the United Nations, Monsanto, ServiceNow, Arkema, Google, Amazon, Harvard Business School, Harvard Kennedy School and Washington University School of Medicine.
 Duguid is an affiliated fellow for Stanford University’s VMware Women’s Leadership Innovation Lab.
-She earned a Master of Science and PhD in organizational behavior from the School of Industrial and Labor Relations at Cornell University.
+She earned a Master of Science degree and PhD in organizational behavior from the School of Industrial and Labor Relations at Cornell University.

 Steven I. Goldstein